nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/command-endpoint.md

 {{#> callout type='info' }}

-All `application/json+nxentity` JSON entities always contains a required top level property: "`entity-type`".
-This property is used to identify which type of object is described.
-There are three possible entity types:
+All `application/json+nxentity` JSON entities always contains a required top level property: `entity-type`.
+This property is used to identify which type of object is described:

 *   `document`
 *   `documents`